symbol/symbol-docs/source/server.rst

-    connectTimeout; utils::TimeSpan; Timeout for connecting to a peer.; 10s syncTimeout; utils::TimeSpan; Timeout for syncing with a peer.; 60s socketWorkingBufferSize; utils::FileSize; Initial socket working buffer size (socket reads will attempt to read buffers of roughly this size).; 512KB socketWorkingBufferSensitivity; uint32_t; Socket working buffer sensitivity (lower values will cause memory to be more aggressively reclaimed). *Note*: Returns 0 will disable memory reclamation.; 100 maxPacketDataSize; utils::FileSize; Maximum packet data size.; 150MB blockDisruptorSize; uint32_t; Size of the block disruptor circular buffer.; 4096 blockElementTraceInterval; uint32_t; Multiple of elements at which a block element should be traced through queue and completion.; 1 transactionDisruptorSize; uint32_t; Size of the transaction disruptor circular buffer.; 16384 transactionElementTraceInterval; uint32_t; Multiple of elements at which a transaction element should be traced through queue and completion.; 10 shouldAbortWhenDispatcherIsFull; bool; Returns true if the process should terminate when any dispatcher is full.; true shouldAuditDispatcherInputs; bool; Returns true if all dispatcher inputs should be audited.; true outgoingSecurityMode; ionet::ConnectionSecurityMode; Security mode of outgoing connections initiated by this node.; None incomingSecurityModes; ionet::ConnectionSecurityMode; Accepted security modes of incoming connections initiated by other nodes.; None maxCacheDatabaseWriteBatchSize; utils::FileSize; Maximum cache database write batch size.; 5MB
+    connectTimeout; utils::TimeSpan; Timeout for connecting to a peer.; 10s syncTimeout; utils::TimeSpan; Timeout for syncing with a peer.; 60s socketWorkingBufferSize; utils::FileSize; Initial socket working buffer size (socket reads will attempt to read buffers of roughly this size).; 512KB socketWorkingBufferSensitivity; uint32_t; Socket working buffer sensitivity (lower values will cause memory to be more aggressively reclaimed). *Note*: Set to 0 will disable memory reclamation.; 100 maxPacketDataSize; utils::FileSize; Maximum packet data size.; 150MB blockDisruptorSize; uint32_t; Size of the block disruptor circular buffer.; 4096 blockElementTraceInterval; uint32_t; Multiple of elements at which a block element should be traced through queue and completion.; 1 transactionDisruptorSize; uint32_t; Size of the transaction disruptor circular buffer.; 16384 transactionElementTraceInterval; uint32_t; Multiple of elements at which a transaction element should be traced through queue and completion.; 10 shouldAbortWhenDispatcherIsFull; bool; Set to true if the process should terminate when any dispatcher is full.; true shouldAuditDispatcherInputs; bool; Set to true if all dispatcher inputs should be audited.; true outgoingSecurityMode; ionet::ConnectionSecurityMode; Security mode of outgoing connections initiated by this node.; None incomingSecurityModes; ionet::ConnectionSecurityMode; Accepted security modes of incoming connections initiated by other nodes.; None maxCacheDatabaseWriteBatchSize; utils::FileSize; Maximum cache database write batch size.; 5MB